dtinth/elysia-by-example/docs/examples/intro.md

 - Finding best practices for common patterns (e.g., authentication)
 - Dealing with advanced concepts like `derive`, `resolve`, `mapResponse`, `store`, and lifecycle hooks
 - Debugging issues due to the framework's code generation approach
+- “What’s going on here??
+What kind of magic is this?”

 ## About this project